phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 25: January 31, 2019

+**Today's Progress**: Studied the theory behind primitives and objects more deeply.
+Worked out some JS examples and created my own versions.
+Slowly getting a grasp on it!

+**Thoughts:** Might decide to grab a training by Mosh.
+He's very good at his video instructions.

 ### Day 24: January 30, 2019

 **Today's Progress**: Happy Birthday Mom! :) I've been working out some programming exercises on some other videos.
 Still haven't decided whether I should stick to the facturing or constructing function.
 I guess it's good to know them both, just in case a co-programmer is using the other one.